Camh-git/Tech-returners/Week 4/Mars-rover-project/README.md

 The following are possible future additions:

 - Add the ability to que up movement commands to the rover, or give it a target and have it work it's way there
+- finish implementing the forbidden blocks system, preferably with a system to randomly generate them
 - Add a Web UI, the intial setp would likely be a simple display with the same inputs as the console version